 The Victorian Government is investing $384.2 million to deliver the Warrnambool Base Hospital redevelopment.

 Transforming services at the hospital, the redevelopment will give the Warrnambool and surrounding community access to world-class healthcare facilities close to home.
-A new multi-level tower will deliver a bigger emergency department, more operating theatres, an extra 22 inpatient beds and dedicated areas for pathology services and dialysis.
+A new multi-level building will deliver a bigger emergency department, more operating theatres, an extra 22 inpatient beds and upgraded dialysis.
 With more families choosing to make south-west Victoria home, a new paediatric unit will also provide specialised care to children and young people.

 Construction in late 2022 of a new off-site Regional Logistics Distribution Centre, will make way for the redevelopment on the Base hospital campus.
 Located on Cooper Street, Warrnambool, the Regional Logistics Distribution Centre will provide goods, equipment and linen services to the Warrnambool Base hospital as well as other public health services in the region.

-Early works on the hospital tower are scheduled to begin in the first half 2023, with construction of the hospital tower set to start in mid-2024.
+Early works on the hospital clinical services building are scheduled to begin in the first half 2024, with construction of the build set to start in early 2025.
 Early works will involve installing the infrastructure required to service the new tower, decommissioning and relocating existing services and decanting of the existing hospital.

 The Warrnambool Base Hospital redevelopment will deliver: